AurelienBesnier/cppgen.sh/README.md

 # cppgen.sh
-A simple bash script to generate .h and .cpp
+A simple bash script to generate .h and .cpp.

 # Example
-This script generate an empty .cpp file and a .h file like this:
+This script generate an empty .cpp file and a .h file for each arguments like this:
 ```
 #ifndef __TEST_H__
 #define __TEST_H__